Evident-Industrial/NDE_Open_File_Format/site/docs/conventions/conventions.md

     -  An axis used in the HDF5 dataset rather than a physical one where each element contains one beam's positions and parameters.
 It is used in PAUT scenarios when the beams do not fit well in a $U$, $V$ grid.
 Giving the coordinate by beams simplifies their use in these scenarios.

 - Ultrasound Axis:
     - Time-based information sampled by an ultrasonic acquisition system.
-The positionning in the global coordinate require accounting for ray tracing and part velocities.
+The positioning in the global coordinates requires accounting for ray tracing and part velocities.

 - Encoding Axes:
     - Relates to encoder displacement, coupling to specimen and/or global coordinates is scenario dependant.